stevans/youth-voters-census-data/README.md

 youth-voters-census-data
 ==============================

-Using census data to understand the youth population size and (potentially) voting habits.
+Using census data to understand the youth population size and voting impact.

 Project Organization
 ------------